Shak Mohammed

-Abdul Shakur Mohammed (born 27 August 2003) is a Ghanaian professional footballer who plays as a forward for Orlando City of Major League Soccer.
+Abdul Shakur Mohammed (born 27 August 2003) is a Ghanaian professional footballer who plays as a forward and midfielder for Major League Soccer club Orlando City.

 A Right to Dream Academy graduate, Mohammed played college soccer for two seasons at Duke University before being selected by Orlando City as the second-overall pick in the 2023 MLS SuperDraft.

 Early life

 Youth career

 Born in Kumasi, Ghana, Mohammed graduated from the Right to Dream Academy before emigrating to the United States to complete his high school studies at Millbrook School in Stanford, New York.
 While at Millbrook he helped lead the school's soccer team to the Class C New England Preparatory School Athletic Council (NEPSAC) Championship in 2018.
 He also played club soccer at Black Rock FC.
 In July 2020, Mohammed verbally committed to Duke University and took summer classes to accelerate his high school graduation.

 College career

 Mohammed played two seasons of college soccer as a two-year starter for the Duke Blue Devils between 2021 and 2022.
 As a freshman he totaled three goals and seven assists in 18 appearances.
 Duke reached the 2021 ACC tournament final before losing 2–0 to Notre Dame Fighting Irish.
 Individually he was named ACC Freshman of the Year as well as All-ACC Second Team.
-TopDrawerSoccer.com named him to the Freshman Best XI.
+TopDrawerSoccer named him to the Freshman Best XI.

 In his second season, Mohammed started all 19 of Duke's games and led the team in scoring with 10 goals as well as registering two assists.
 He was named ACC Offensive Player of the Year, earned All-ACC First Team and All-American First Team honours, and was a Hermann Trophy semi-finalist.